-Reduction of the Tail Wave Effect: end customers have truthful and reliable information about what is happening in real time, without depending on providers or third parties.
+Tail Wave Effect Elimination: end customers have truthful and reliable information about what is happening in real time, without depending on providers or third parties.
 Therefore, users throughout the supply chain have real control over the course of operations and are able to foresee and address any disruption or compromise of the agreed service.

 Enhanced Transparency and Cooperation: BlockChain permits smooth and efficient integration of all services and an increase in transparency between the different parties involved.
 The agents involved in the entire transport chain, including users, have total control over the achievement of the planned travel and visibility of the course of operations in real time, with truthful and reliable information about everything that happens, which allows for the anticipation of events or causes that may compromise the service offered and / or received.